 Cyber Security - Risk 1

-Any real or perceived improper or unauthorized use of, disclosure of, or access to our or our customers' and partners' confidential, proprietary, or sensitive data, including by cyberattacks, security breaches or incidents, or employee or other misconduct, could expose us to liability and damage our reputation.
+Any real or perceived improper or unauthorized use of, disclosure of, or access to our or our customers' and other third parties' confidential, proprietary, or sensitive data, including by cyberattacks, security breaches or incidents, or employee or other misconduct, could expose us to liability and damage our reputation.

 Technology - Risk 1